SpeakerFlow CRM Terms of Service

 The Terms are accepted by the Customer upon submitting order of the service.

 1. The Service

-1.1 The Product is accessible to the Customer through ZOHO Corporation and at their discretion.
+1.1 The base product (Zoho One) is accessible to the Customer through ZOHO Corporation and at their discretion.
 All use of the product after purchasing the SpeakerFlow CRM Template is under the jurisdiction of ZOHO Corporation.
 To read ZOHO Corp.’s terms of service, please visit this link: https://www.zoho.com/terms.html

 2.1 The Company is entitled to use agents and sub-contractors for provision of support and consultancy services to the Customer.

 2.2 The support comprised by the service fee includes:

 2.2.1 Response to reported issues in/with the Service

 2.2.2 Answers to questions regarding the use of the Service provided each answer takes no more than a few lines of email text.
 Length of the email response can be at the discretion of support

 2.3 For services not comprised by clause 5.2, the Company is entitled to invoice support or consultancy services according to the then-current prices.
 Any such invoicing must be accepted by the Customer prior to the service being delivered.